CurveDocs/curve-docs/docs/factory/stableswapNG/overview.md

-The [StableSwap-NG](../../stableswap-exchange/stableswap-ng/overview.md) Factory allows the permissionless deployment of up to eight-coin pools, aswell as gauges. **Liquidity pool and LP token share the same contract.**
+The [StableSwap-NG](../../stableswap-exchange/stableswap-ng/overview.md) Factory allows the permissionless deployment of up to eight-coin plain pools and metapools, as well as gauges. **Liquidity pool and LP token share the same contract.**

 !!!deploy "Contract Source & Deployment"
     **Stableswap-NG Factory** contract is deployed to the Ethereum mainnet at: [0x6A8cbed756804B16E05E741eDaBd5cB544AE21bf](https://etherscan.io/address/0x6A8cbed756804B16E05E741eDaBd5cB544AE21bf#code).